Tedyst/HikLoad/README.md

 ## Running the script

-You can install the script from (PyPi)[], run the script directly from the source, or use the Docker image:
+You can install the script from [PyPi](https://pypi.org/project/hikload/), run the script directly from the source, or use the Docker image:

 ```bash
 docker pull ghcr.io/tedyst/hikload